Biproportional apportionment: Lower apportionment

 Using the Sainte-Laguë method, this iterative process is guaranteed to terminate with appropriate seat numbers for each regional party list.

 Specific example

-Suppose there are three parties A, B and C and three regions I, II and III and that there are 20 seats are to be distributed and that the Sainte-Laguë method is used.
+Suppose there are three parties A, B and C and three regions I, II and III and that 20 seats are to be distributed and that the Sainte-Laguë method is used.
 The votes for the regional party lists are as follows: